-Funding Tim ing Plan Action Allocation (as estimated at time of ACS adoption) Responsible Team(s) Status 21/22 22/23 23/24 24/25 25/26 26+ Status - April 2023 Status - August 2024 4.2 Increase pedestr amenity in town centres. improve pedestrian and cycling safety in the public realm making town centres safe and accessible to all. \$10,000 Urban Design & Strategic Projects On Track • • • • • • The William Street Place Plan was deferred to prioritise the Claisebrook Place Plan, as part of the development of the precinct planning frameworks for North Perth, West Perth and North Claisebrook.
+Funding Tin ning Plan Action Allocation (as estimated at time of ACS adoption) Responsible Team(s) Status 21/22 22/23 23/24 24/25 25/26 26+ Status - April 2023 Status - August 2024 4.2 Increase pedestrian amenity in town centres.
+4.2.1: Place plans should identify methods to improve pedestrian and cycling safety in the public realm making town centres safe and accessible to all. \$10,000 Urban Design & Strategic Projects On Track • • • • • • The William Street Place Plan was deferred to prioritise the Claisebrook Place Plan, as part of the development of the precinct planning frameworks for North Perth, West Perth and North Claisebrook.
 The draft planning frameworks will be presented to May 2023 Ordinary Council Meeting for approval to advertise.
 These plans include actions that aim to improve the pedestrian and cyclist connectivity within the relevant precincts.
 Following the finalisation and adoption of the North Perth, West Perth and North Claisebrook planning frameworks, the City will commence the development of the William Street planning framework as well as planning frameworks for Mount Hawthorn and Beaufort Street.
 The Place Plans will be embedded within these planning frameworks.
-Frameworks at its 23 August 2023 Ordinary Council Meeting.
-The City are currently working on new Place Plans for the Mt Hawthorn Town Centre, North Perth Town Centre and William Street Town Centre and major reviews of the Beaufort Street Town Centre and Leederville Town Centre.
-These Place Plans are expected to be presented to Council in the 2024/25 financial year.
 4.2.2: Support the vitality of town centres and mixed-use areas for pedestrians by investigating the viability of parking bays for loading and unloading activities at the periphery of the town centres and mixed-use areas as well as other alternate methods. \$20,000 per centre Urban Design & Strategic Projects Not Started • • • Project to commence 2024/25.
 Project to commence 2024/25.